mwilliams2014/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/07-upgrading-application-upgrade-and-verifier-processes.markdown

     The internal steps defined within the intermediate classes, the former `UpgradeProcess` class, as they are indeed `UpgradeSteps`, require no change on your part.
 The new framework will process the steps as they are.
+The example below shows a comparison between the old framework version and the new framework version.

     old framework: